-- USDOE states Title IX and Title VII have "no inherent conflict" (i.e., employees have same rights as students), but... - Title VII "severe or pervasive" vs. Title IX "severe, pervasive, and objectively offensive" - Title VII doesn't require 10 days to review evidence and 10 days to respond to report - And what about student employees?
+- USDOE states Title IX and Title VII have "no inherent conflict" (i.e., employees have same rights as students), but... - Title VII "severe or pervasive" vs. Title IX "severe, pervasive, and objectively offensive" - Title VII is not as intense, and doesn't require 10 days to review evidence and 10 days to respond to report - But what about student employees?